-Every time I move into a new apartment, one of the first questions my partner will ask is, “Where are we going to put the tree?”
+Why do I own a pencil Christmas tree?
+Every time I move into a new apartment, one of the first questions my partner asks is, “Where are we going to put the tree?”

 I’ve lived in multi-bedroom houses and apartments under 500 square feet–when you live in small spaces, the question of where your tree is going to go isn’t always easy to answer.

 Skip the intro and bring me straight to the trees.

 What’s the right size Christmas tree for my space?